La-Lojban/lojban.pw/data/pages/en/resources/guaspi/vocab1.md

 ### Decorations

 A decoration is a short subordinate clause.
-Sometimes it expresses the speaker's attitude about the sentence or the relation between sentences, in which case its prefix is _``vi''_ , or it can be a subordinate assertion with _``va''_ , or an actual part of the main assertion, with _``vu''_ or `|' tone.
+Sometimes it expresses the speaker's attitude about the sentence or the relation between sentences, in which case its prefix is _vi_ , or it can be a subordinate assertion with _va_ , or an actual part of the main assertion, with _vu_ or `|' tone.